MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 > [!NOTE]
 > Delivery Plans 2.0 is available for Azure Boards (cloud service).
 This tool is now part of Azure Boards and not an extension.
 This new version of Delivery Plans supports the following tasks:
+> - Add up to 15 team backlogs
-> - Custom portfolio backlogs as well as Epics can be added to a delivery plan
+> - Add custom portfolio backlogs as well as Epics
-> - Work item cards can span iteration boundaries
+> - View work items that span several iterations
-> - Drag and drop borders show when a work item starts and ends
+> - Reset Start Date and Target Date through drag and drop borders
-> - You can add backlog items to a team from a plan
+> - Add backlog items to a team from a plan
+> - View rollup progress of Features, Epics, and other portfolio items
-> - You can view work item dependencies
+> - View work item dependencies
 > - Stakeholders can view plans
-> - Plans can support configuration of up to 15 teams

 Any plan you created with the original Delivery Plans extension will work with Delivery Plans (Preview).
 You don't have to migrate any data or reconfigure plan  settings.